 The influence of developmental temperature on genetic and non-genetic variance across age

-We fitted random intercepts for G, M, PE and R to estimate the overall estimate across age.
+We fitted random intercepts for G, M, and R to estimate the overall estimate across age.
 In other words, the average variance across all age classes.
-We found that additive genetic variance, permanent environmental variance and heritability of growth appears to be higher in the hot developmental temperature treatment however, there were no significant differences among treatment groups (Table S3).
+We found that additive genetic variance and heritability of growth appears to be higher in the hot developmental temperature treatment however, there were no significant differences among treatment groups (Table S3).

 Table S3 Treatment comparisons of additive genetic variance, maternal variance, permanent environmental variance, residual variance and heritability.
 These are estimated from a model where random intercepts were fitted for all variance components.
 Bolded estimates are significantly different from zero.
 Hot treatment group nobs = 1892, cold treatment group nobs = 2036.
 Values with * indicate very small values that were above zero.